 "Wizard101" Lore Spells

-Lore spells in Wizard101 are a gamechanger.
-These spells can be crafted, dropped, or gotten from hoard packs, and they tend to be 4 or 5 pips and have a lot more bang for their buck than most spells of a similar pip count.
+Lore spells in Wizard101 are a game-changer.
+These spells can be crafted, dropped, or gotten from hoard packs, and they tend to be four or five pips and have a lot more bang for their buck than most spells of a similar pip count.
 Some of these, like Deer Knight for death wizards, are considered an essential feature for their school and are must-have spells.
 In this article, I will show you all the different lore spells and how they work, help you find good places to farm amber for crafting spells, and show you how to defeat the Loremaster effectively.